FanisDeligiannis/8085_emulator/README.md

 # Examples

-There are examples in the "examples/" folder.
+There are lots of examples in the "examples/" folder.

 ---